Buying and selling local property - how do I find out more information?

 Is my land flood prone?

 To find out if land is flood prone or is subject to ‘flood related development controls’ look at the various flood studies and flood related policies and plans or obtain a flood certificate view Council’s website at flood risk in the shoalhaven.
-To make an enquiry or obtain further information contact Council’s Floodplain and Stormwater Quality Officer in the Planning and Development Services Group.
+To make an enquiry or obtain further information contact Council’s Floodplain Engineer in the Planning, Environment and Development Group.

 Is my land bushfire prone?

 Many parts of the Shoalhaven are Bushfire Prone.
 View these areas on Council’s online maps.
 Some development on bush fire prone land will have extra requirements.
-Contact Council’s Planning and Development Services Group or the NSW Rural Fire Service (new window) for more information.
+Contact Council’s Planning, Environment and Development Group or the NSW Rural Fire Service (new window) for more information.

 Is my land affected by coastal hazards?

 Some land may be affected by coastal hazards.
-You can get more information about coastal hazards in Shoalhaven by accessing the website planning for the future of the shoalhaven city coastline (new window) or contacting the Planning and Development Services Group.
+You can get more information about coastal hazards in Shoalhaven by accessing the website planning for the future of the shoalhaven city coastline (new window) or contacting the Planning, Environment and Development Group.

 Will I be charged rates?

 Most land in the Shoalhaven is subject to rates.
 The rates account is sent quarterly.
-You can get more information about rates by contacting the Corporate and Community Group.
+You can get more information about rates by contacting Council's Rates and Revenue Unit.

 Will I be charged water and sewer charges ?